MuhammadKotb/GameOfLife/README.md

   The Game of Life is Undecidable.
   A person cannot logically or mathematically predict exactly the future state of the game over a finite amount of time.
-  It is very interseting and fun way to show and discuss undecidability in Mathmetaics.
+  It is very interseting and fun way to show and discuss undecidability in Mathematics.

 [More on Undecidability](https://en.wikipedia.org/wiki/Undecidable_problem)
 [More on Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)